LightWave888/Research-Repo/README.md

 ### Starting to use Github more
 I feel like i'm finally getting in the flow a bit of using this tool.
 Have created a number of repositories with all my ideas, and feel like just getting them into here is going to help get them into reality!

 ### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?
+_Not enough!
+Especially since I'm no tuse to sitting down and looking at a screen for so long.
+My background is a chef, so standing, using my hands, moving a lot_

 ### What is Timeboxing?
 Have you heard of it before?
 Will you use it?